Do you want to know more about basic SEO for architects in 2022 and beyond?

 This tool allows you to restrict search engines from crawling specific pages/parts of your website.

-This is also how you block search engines crawling the website when it is under development.
+This is also how you block search engines from crawling the website when it is under development.

 Make sure your website is “crawlable” again once you’ve launched your site – you’ll be surprised how many people make that mistake.